Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ### FMN Base Image Creation

 The FabricManager subrole has been introduced to facilitate FMN node discovery and configuration.
 Corresponding updates have been made to `ncn_nodes.yaml` and `ncn_initrd.yaml` to support customization of the FMN base image— a non-Kubernetes image containing only essential artifacts.
 This customization is performed using the `csm.fm.baremetal` Ansible role, executed under the `Management_FabricManager` host.
-The following steps detail the process for generating the FMN base image with the required components and deploying it to FMN nodes.
+The following steps details the process for generating the FMN image.

 #### Create FMN base image (only base OS; no Fabric Manager)